-The Open Dialog Foundation welcomes the initiative of the UN High Commissioner for Human Rights on consultations regarding the creation of a favourable space for civil society activities and the development of a report with practical recommendations on this matter.
+The Open Dialogue Foundation welcomes the initiative of the UN High Commissioner for Human Rights on consultations regarding the creation of a favourable space for civil society activities and the development of a report with practical recommendations on this matter.

-Since 2009, the Open Dialog Foundation has been dedicated to the protection of human rights in the area of the former Soviet Union, paying particular attention to the region’s largest countries: Kazakhstan, Russia and Ukraine.
+Since 2009, the Open Dialogue Foundation has been dedicated to the protection of human rights in the area of the former Soviet Union, paying particular attention to the region’s largest countries: Kazakhstan, Russia and Ukraine.

 The strike of oil workers of Zhanaozen and protests on Bolotnaya Square were suppressed by force.
 Since then, for fear of new protest movements, Kazakhstan and Russia have increased oppression against members of civil society who continue to live in fear.

 We highly appreciate the opportunity to share our experience gained during our communication with representatives of civil society in Kazakhstan.
 After each section, the report provides specific recommendations for Kazakhstan on the protection of civil society.
 The analysis has been carried out according to areas determined by the United Nations, namely: legislative framework; political and social environment; freedom of dissemination of information; long-term support and resources; space for dialogue and cooperation.

 At the end of the report, general recommendations for the development of civil society in post-Soviet countries with low levels of democracy can be found.

 In the years 2012 and 2013, the Open Dialogue Foundation organised several observation missions on human rights in Kazakhstan.
 It also reported on the court trials of Vladimir Kozlov and the Zhanaozen oil workers as well as the closure of independent media outlets.